-Our area guide for Swanscombe and Greenhithe offers a brief overview of the town, its neighbouring village and its attractions, properties, schools, history, council tax and public transport links.
+Our area guide for living in Swanscombe and Greenhithe offers a brief overview of the town, its neighbouring village and its attractions, properties, schools, history, council tax and public transport links.

 Swanscombe & Greenhithe snapshot

 This corner of Kent is where exciting things happen.
 First came Bluewater, then Ebbsfleet International train station and now residents eagerly await a £3.5 billion theme park on the Swanscombe Peninsula.
 Excellent road links, leafy villages and some of Kent’s best new developments complete the picture.